 These are tough times, and tough decisions are needed.
 However, it is important to make these decisions strategically.
 When making cuts, cut down on the width – number of markets and segments you are going after – and not the depth.
 The depth is required for you to be relevant and stand out.

 Economies and industries have started showing signs of recovery.
 Slowly, the world is adapting to the new normal that we are faced with.
 As a tech CEO, it is important that you recover with the world, supporting it with your strategic decisions.

-At CHASM, we help emerging tech providers optimize their growth and Go-to-Market strategies, applying industry leading frameworks in a hands-on approach that will deliver instant results.
-Reach out to us at email@example.com
+At Chasm, we help emerging tech providers optimise their growth and go-to-market strategies, applying industry leading frameworks in a hands-on approach that will deliver instant results